MMA fighter pleads no contest to assaulting fighter wife

 When asked about his future as an MMA fighter he said, “I’ll do whatever God wants me to do.”

-Ostrovich Berdon initially canceled a fight against Paige VanZant but later decided to go through with it, saying she was healing.
-A lawyer for Ostrovich Berdon said he hadn’t heard about the plea and would ask her if she wanted to comment on it.
+Ostovich Berdon initially canceled a fight against Paige VanZant but later decided to go through with it, saying she was healing.
+A lawyer for Ostovich Berdon said he hadn’t heard about the plea and would ask her if she wanted to comment on it.

 Sentencing is scheduled for May 16.